oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/alert.md

 ## Closable <Badge text="New"/>

-You can add a close alert icon with the `closable` property, the property is a` boolean` so you can add it without any value.
+You can add a close alert icon with the `closable` property, the property is a` boolean`

 </card>